Brave new provable world

 We can « raise people’s levels incrementally », as Dean Tribble puts it.

 We can start by putting zero-knowledge proofs everywhere.
 On their own, they’re already really great and useful.
-And when zero-knowledge proofs are a given for everyone’s experience, then maybe we’ll be able to make them understand the point of blockchain.
-But we don’t need to start with that kind of heavy lifting and to require resources from them until we get there.
+When zero-knowledge proofs are given for everyone’s experience, then maybe we’ll be able to help them understand the point of blockchain.
+But we don’t need to start with that kind of heavy lifting and require resources from them until we get there.